 Can You Get a Business Credit Card With Bad Credit?

+Most of the best business credit cards will deny your application if you have bad credit.
 Credit card companies offer secured cards for bad credit borrowers.
-These are credit cards that will let you use a credit line up to the amount you’ve provided in cash as collateral.
+The best business secured credit cards are cards that will let you use a credit line up to the amount you’ve provided in cash as collateral.

 Can I Use a Business Credit Card for Personal Use?

 While there’s nothing stopping you from using your business credit card for personal use, we strongly discourage this type of spending behavior.
 Your personal and business finances should be kept separate to protect you personally from business liability.
 Using the card for personal purchases complicates all of these transactions and relationships.

 How Do I Know if I Need a Personal or Business Credit Card?

 Many business owners use both business credit cards and personal credit cards as part of their financial strategy when their business is young.
 We recommend using a business credit card for your business purchases because it makes your accounting and bookkeeping easier and helps to shield you legally from business liability.